 On 15 October 1940, the Courtyard gates were destroyed by a direct hit.
 The wall above the Gate Clock collapsed, and the dial (which was somewhat battered by the blast), bowed outwards.
 The mechanism itself however was largely undamaged.
 The site was secured with temporary gates, which were eventually replaced on new piers after the war had ended.

 By 1981, the paint was blistering badly due to poor original preparation of the copper base and in desperate need of repainting.
 The bezel, hands, dial and movement were removed on 17 February 1981.
-The dial was stripped on 8 Sept 1981 and repainted by David Penney who was supplied it with the white ground.
+The dial was stripped on 8 Sept 1981 and repainted by David Penney.
 It was reinstalled 19 Feb 1982.
 Penney’s estimate for work was £150.
 Early 20th century images and postcards were used as a guide.
 With the exception of the tram lines around the minute marks, the dial was restored to the appearance it had when first installed in the 1850s.

 On 20 August 1982, it was reported that the second hand had ‘broken again’.
 At this point, a new hand was made by Jonathan Betts.